Mapanimal/mapanimal_frontend/README.md

 # Mapanimal

-## You can clone this repository following way:
+## You can clone this repository in following way:

 ```sh